Actor, Musician, Combatant, Voiceover

 "Sara Ornelas convincingly plays masculine roles with phenomenal energy and physicality, from comical fight scenes to shoulder stands on slanted platforms..she’s a marvel to watch."
 Revue

 "As Ornelas sings, she is not the Frida as we know her.
 Ornelas perfectly captures the character: exuberant, feisty, and sincere.
 We can see that her fireball energy is generated from pain, both physical and emotional."
 Theasy

-Sara Ornelas was born and raised deep in the heart of Texas, and wears her Latin roots proudly.
-She sang at every opportunity at church and usually played Satan.
-When she found theater, she drove 6 hours north and received her BFA at the University of Houston.
-She’s performed in Amarillo, lived in the 1700’s, and fought D’Artagnan in fifteen countries.
-Her New York Debut was with the Exquisite Corpse Company as Frida Kahlo in A Ribbon About A Bomb, and most recently played Maria in West Side Story at Hope Summer Reperatory Theater.
-If she’s not watching The Great British Baking Show she’s roller skating, reading, or baking for her roommates.
+Sara Ornelas was born and raised deep in the heart of Texas, and wears her Mexican roots proudly.
+As a child she sang at every opportunity at church and usually played Satan.
+She received her BFA at the University of Houston, and has spent the last 6 years in New York City working on productions in and outside of the US.
+Her New York debut was with the Exquisite Corpse Company as Frida Kahlo in A Ribbon About A Bomb, and most recently played Boli in American Mariachi at Theatre Squared in Arkansas.
+If she’s not watching The Great British Baking Show she’s boxing, doing her friends' nails, and sending Tik Toks at 3am.